datastrophic/istio-aux/README.md

 until the Proxy is ready and ensures the completion of Job-like resources by shutting down the Proxy upon the main container exit.

+Check out this blog post to learn more about the history of the problem, prior art of solving it, and the motivation for the Istio Aux Controller: [Kubeflow Training Operators and Istio: solving the proxy sidecar lifecycle problem for AI/ML workloads](http://datastrophic.io/kubeflow-training-operators-and-istio-solving-the-proxy-sidecar-lifecycle-problem-for-aiml-workloads/)

 ## Quick Start
 ### Prerequisites
 You should have a Kubernetes cluster available, kind will suffice but ensure the Docker daemon has sufficient resources to accommodate for cert-manager, Istio, Kubeflow training operator, and run a two-pod TFJob (8CPU, 8GB RAM should be sufficient).
 The following software is required: